luisariasspire/channel-config/docs/index.md

 - `uplink_rate_kbps`: The expected goodput in the ground-to-space direction for this elevation band.
 - `minimum_duration`: The minimum amount of time that the satellite must be in this or a higher band for the parent channel to be valid for scheduling.
-- `window_parameters`: The dynamic, elevation-dependent parameters which should be set on contacts which enter this band.
+- `window_parameters`: The elevation-dependent parameters which should be set on contacts which enter this band.

 A satellite "enters" a link segment when its elevation as perceived by the ground station is greater